 Each session, students will have an allowance of \$5.00 per course in order to meet printing and copying needs.
 For example, students taking 2 classes per term will have \$10 on their account for printing and copying.
 Color printing and fax is now available to students.
 Double-sided printing is highly encouraged because it allows students more printing impressions at lesser cost than single-sided printing.
 Printing accounts will be replenished at the start of each academic session.
 Print allowances do not roll over from session to session.
+Students will be able to view their printing account at my.peirce.edu.
 Students who use more than their print allowance will be able to add additional funds using their physical student ID card at the Student Print Pod located on the third floor of College Hall.
 Additional funds added by students cannot be refunded; however, these additional funds can roll over from session to session.
 Students will not be able to apply financial aid funds to their printing accounts.